 These philosophical differences directly influenced how participants allocated resources and responded to uncertainty.
 The cross-cultural element amplified these differences, creating productive friction between approaches.

-The programme was cut short by the very disruption it was designed to address, yet this proved the point: our assumptions about how change works become visible when those assumptions break down.
+The program was cut short by the very type of disruption it was designed to address, yet this proved the point: our assumptions about how change works become visible when those assumptions break down.

 Challenge: Building foresight skills among international leaders, working across different cultures and time zones to create a confidential space for growing and challenging futures-thinking capacity.